mplesser/azcam/docs/docs/observe.md

-# Observe
+# Observing Scripts

-The *observe* tool supports running observing scripts.
-It can be used with a Qt-based GUI or with a command line interface.
+The *observe* tool supports running observing scripts which can sequentially control all aspects of observations with no user interaction.
+It can be used with a GUI or with a command line interface.

-The `observe.observe()` command executed from a console window uses the CLI interface.
-The `observe` command executed from a terminal or icon starts the Qt GUI.

-The Qt GUI uses the *PySide6* package.
+The GUI uses the *PySide6* Qt package.

 ## Usage

-`observe` to start the GUI from a terminal.
+Type `azcamobserve` to start the GUI from any terminal.
 A new window will open.

-Use `observe.observe()` from an azcam console window to run the CLI version.
+Use `observe.observe()` from an azcamconsole window to run the CLI version.

 ![GUI example after loading script file.](img/observe_gui.jpg) *GUI example after loading script file.*